In the beginning...

 Global awareness about climate change and the carbon footprint of large companies is another emerging challenge.
 There could be increased environmental regulation around transportation, packaging, and water usage—all critical elements of Heineken's business model.
 Luckily, Heineken has grown wise to this threat by embracing more sustainable packaging and manufacturing practices.

 Consumer demands never sit still.
 As consumers experiment with new ideas like craft beers, they will look for a beverage that reflects their changing tastes and values.
-Reinventing not only its brand but the product offerings will be an essential strategy for Heineken going forward.
+Reinventing not only its brand but its product offerings will be an essential strategy for Heineken going forward.

 When the brewer looks to add a company to their portfolio, they look at the following key factors: